tomatolog/manticore/docs/1_introduction/about.rst

 or days.
 Third party API ports and plugins exist for Perl, C#, Haskell, Ruby-on-Rails, and possibly other languages and frameworks.

-Starting from version 1.10-beta, Sphinx supports two different indexing
-backends: “disk” index backend, and “realtime” (RT) index backend.
+Sphinx supports two different indexing backends: “disk” index backend, and “realtime” (RT) index backend.
 Disk indexes support online full-text index rebuilds, but online updates can only be done on non-text (attribute) data.
 RT indexes additionally allow for online full-text index updates.
 Previous versions only supported disk indexes.

 Data can be loaded into disk indexes using a so-called data source.
 Built-in sources can fetch data directly from MySQL, PostgreSQL, MSSQL, ODBC compliant database (Oracle, etc) or a pipe in TSV or a custom XML format.
 Adding new data sources drivers (eg. to natively support other DBMSes) is designed to be as easy as possible.
-RT indexes, as of 1.10-beta, can only be populated using SphinxQL.
+RT indexes can only be populated using SphinxQL.

 As for the name, Sphinx is an acronym which is officially decoded as SQL Phrase Index.
 Yes, I know about CMU's Sphinx project.